Maastricht University Holland-High Potential scholarship (Deadline passed for application 2019/20)

 |Tuition fees||€ 13,000, € 15,000 or € 17,500 depending on the tuition of your study programme||Arranged for and paid by the Scholarship Office|

-Step 1: Register for one of the participating master´s programmes at Maastricht University.
+Step 1: Register for one of the participating Master’s programmes at Maastricht University.
 For further details on how to register for a Master’s programme at UM, please see your prospective programme’s webpage.
 Once you have submitted your application via Studielink, you will receive a student ID number for Maastricht University.
 You will need a student number in order to complete and submit the Scholarship Application Form (see Step 2 below).

 - Please note: if your study programme requires the payment of a handling fee as part of your programme’s admissions procedure, UM Scholarships do not cover handling fees.
 You are responsible for paying any handling fee your programme may require by 1 February 2019.
 To check whether your programme requires the payment of a handling fee, please check your programme’s webpage under the menu tab ‘Admission requirements.’

 Step 2: Please fill in the application form (deadline has passed, application no longer possible), upload the following documents in .doc, .docx, or PDF format, and submit your application.
 Please note that you will only be able to submit your application once, so please ensure that all of your documents and referee contact details are up-to-date.
 If you have applied for multiple UM study programmes, the UM International Services Desk will ensure that your complete Scholarship application is considered for all eligible programmes for which you have a conditionally approved or approved admissions status.

 - Curriculum vitae.
 Your CV should be up-to-date, contain relevant information about your education and (job) experience, and should not be longer 2 A4 pages.